Lisbon in 4 Days: everything you need to know

 Alfama neighbourhood| ©Louis Droege

-Walk through the Alfama neighbourhood
+Walk around the Alfama neighbourhood

 The best starting point to get to know Lisbon is to book a guided tour of Alfama.
 This historic area is situated on one of the hills of the city under the watchful eye of St. George's Castle and captures the essence of Lisbon's culture.
-The most interesting places to visit in the Alfama district are, besides the castle of St. George:
+The most interesting places to visit in the Alfama neighbourhood are, besides the castle of St. George:

-And if you go to Alfama on your own, bear in mind that you can explore it on foot or by taking the famous tram 28, which passes through most of the neighbourhood and saves you having to climb several of its many steep streets.
+And if you go to Alfama on your own, bear in mind that you can explore it on foot or by taking the famous tram 28, which passes through most of the neighbourhood and will save you having to climb several of its many steep streets.
 I recommend that you spend some time just strolling around and enjoying the atmosphere, street musicians and gastronomy.

 Book a guided tour of Alfama